vulcainjs/vulcain-samples/09-Using stubs/README.md

 curl -XPOST --header "x-vulcain-save-stub-session: session1" http://localhost:8080/api/customer.random
 ```

-By default, data are saved in vulcain.json file (Data stub provider can be used to persist data)
+By default, data is saved in vulcain.json file (Data stub provider can be used to persist data)

 ### Using stub session